Prepares the designer to view, edit, and design the associated control.

 Assembly: System.Design (in System.Design.dll)

-The visual designer calls the method when it is ready to use the designer to render the LoginView control.
-The and its base methods configure properties and set up events that are necessary for the operation of the designer.
+The visual designer calls the method when it is ready to use the designer to render the Menu control.
+The method and its base methods configure properties and set up events that are necessary for the operation of the designer.

-The following code example shows how to override the method in a class that is inherited from the LoginViewDesigner class to change the behavior of a control that is derived from the LoginView class at design time.
-The example throws an ArgumentException, if the associated control is not a MyLoginView object.
+The following code example shows how to override the method in a class that is inherited from the MenuDesigner class.
+The overridden method changes the behavior of a control that is derived from the Menu class at design time.
+The example throws an ArgumentException exception, if the associated control is not a MyMenu object.

 - Full trust for the immediate caller.
 This member cannot be used by partially trusted code.
 For more information, see Using Libraries from Partially Trusted Code.